IMMERSE Symposium 2026 · UIUC · April 28–29

 Deployments include the Augmented Dreams AR Sculpture Park (Graz, 2022), Erwin Wurm exhibitions (2021), and Eva Schlegel installations (2022).
 Built at the National Center for Supercomputing Applications, eDream and Fiddler Foundation supported.

-Analogous to: creator–fan dynamics · comment sections · pull-request review · fact-checking
+Analogous to: creator–fan dynamics · fact-checking · pull-request review · wikis / wiki surveys · reception theory · boundary object

 Nicosia International Airport 2024–